 Chris Lengquist is a professional real estate agent who lives and offices in Olathe, Kansas.
-Keller Williams Realty, Diamond Partners, Inc., is the franchise with which Chris placed his license.
+Keller Williams Realty, Diamond Partners, Inc., is the real estate franchise with which Chris placed his license.

 Here are some quick facts about Chris Lengquist.